Expert analysis of passenger vehicle safety trends has revealed some interesting and disturbing facts.

-An expert analysis of passenger vehicle safety trends conducted by the National Highway Traffic Safety Administration (NHTSA) has revealed some interesting and disturbing facts.
-In this post, St. Louis car accident lawyer will discuss key results of this analysis.
+Expert analysis of passenger vehicle safety trends conducted by the National Highway Traffic Safety Administration (NHTSA) has revealed some interesting and disturbing facts.

 What is a “passenger vehicle”?